memtest86plus/memtest86plus/README.md

 ## Known Limitations and Bugs

   * The UHCI and EHCI USB controllers are not yet supported.
-  * USB hubs (other than the controller root hub) are not yet supported.
   * Temperature reporting is currently only supported for Intel CPUs.

 ## Acknowledgments